Shaza5/Diffinity/Diffinity/README.md

     -   Uses hash-based body comparison to detect changes.
     -   Optionally updates the destination procedure if differences are found.
     -   Generates a summary HTML report and individual HTML files for each procedure.
+    -   Supports an optional .diffignore file to skip specific procedures, views, or tables during comparison.

 ### `HtmlHelper.HtmlReportWriter` class